akamai/pallas/README.md

 ```

 The result objects provides a list-like interface
-and can be converted to Pandas DataFrame:
+and can be converted to a Pandas DataFrame:

 ```python
 df = results.to_df()